 I won’t go into great detail here about each country, but for further reading, below are a few articles worth reading:

-By fuzzy borders, I mean the lands that comprise modern-day central Europe are not universally agreed-upon.
+The lands that comprise modern-day central Europe are not universally agreed-upon.
 The map below represents the region, as defined by the World Factbook, 2009.1.

 The Collins English Dictionary defines central Europe similarly as: